Data Science Major

 Can Data Science students study abroad?

+Yes!
 Studying abroad is a great option for students who want to broaden their horizons and immerse themselves in new cultures.
 Data Science students interested in studying abroad should consult with Study Abroad advisors for assistance with identifying and applying to programs.

 How can I get involved in research as an undergraduate?